-If you’re questioning whether your South Beloit and Belvidere residence has poor indoor air quality (IAQ), it probably does.
+If you’re questioning whether your South Beloit and Belvidere home has bad indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which can create long-term health problems.
+In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more contaminated than outdoors, which can create long-term health issues.

-We’ve put together a list of the most ordinary causes of poor IAQ, the troubles they cause and how you can remedy these indoor air pollutants.
-If you’re troubled by the air inside your residence, we recommend chatting with a professional like Fleming Heating & Air Conditioning Inc about which solutions are a good fit for your house.
+We’ve compiled a list of the most frequent sources of bad IAQ, the issues they create and how you can remedy these indoor air pollutants.
+If you’re concerned about the air inside your house, we advise consulting with a professional like Fleming Heating & Air Conditioning Inc about which products are ideal for your house.

 Volatile Organic Compounds